Rent review

 I am on Universal Credit, what do I do?

-You must report your rent increase via your online journal BUT you will not be able to do this until the date that the increase takes effect (on 1 April 2024 for both monthly or weekly rents)
+You must report your rent increase via your online journal BUT you will not be able to do this until the date that the increase takes effect (on 1 April 2025 for monthly or 7 April 2025 for weekly rents).

 A task should appear in your ‘to do’ list to enable you to report this change, you should report the change via this ‘to do’ on the date that the rent increases (or as soon as possible after)